Fossil Discovery Pushes Back Human Origins By 400,000 Years

 The research is centered on a skull fossil unearthed in 1990 in Hubei, China.
 Known as Yunxian 2, the cranium was discovered in a crushed state, limiting detailed analysis for decades.
 At the time, experts classified it as belonging to Homo erectus, the upright-walking species that predated modern humans and lived around two million years ago.

 The classification fit the thinking of the time: Homo erectus was widespread, and anything older than our species but younger than ancient apes was usually placed in that category.
-But modern techniques and a fresh look at the skull’s features have changed that view.
+However, modern techniques and a fresh look at the skull’s features have changed that view.

 Scientists now argue that the fossil doesn’t fit comfortably within Homo erectus.
 Instead, its facial structure bears a closer resemblance to later species, including early Homo sapiens.
 If true, this means the Yunxian 2 fossil represents a lineage of humans in China that existed well over a million years ago.